Menu

 If you have any questions about a challenge, contact the appropriate chair listed below.

-Size restriction- must fit on a four feet wide by six foot tall frame.
+Size restriction- must fit on a 4' x 6' tall frame.
 It can be smaller than this, but no larger please.

 CHAIR: JOAN BARKER